Gelerion/Druid-docker/README.md

 SELECT page, COUNT(*) AS Edits
 FROM wikipedia
 WHERE "__time" BETWEEN TIMESTAMP '2015-09-12 00:00:00' AND TIMESTAMP '2015-09-13 00:00:00'
-GROUP BY page O
+GROUP BY page
-RDER BY Edits DESC LIMIT 10
+ORDER BY Edits DESC LIMIT 10
 ```
 ![Screenshot](data/images/query_results.png)